uwplse/Cassius/README.md

 is unlikely to change the results, but could in principle lead to a few tests no longer passing.

-`curl` is available online or from its website and runs on pretty much every system.
+`curl` is available online from its website and runs on pretty much every system.

 ### Downloading the CSSWG test suite and the FWTs